-Walking through the streets of Old Town, and past the doors of St. Mary Church at 310 South Royal Street, it is easy to get a sense of history.
+Walking through the streets of Old Town, and past the doors of The Basilica of Saint Mary at 310 South Royal Street, it is easy to get a sense of history.

 The parish, founded in 1795, has a colonial history.
 It was the first Catholic parish in the Commonwealth of Virginia.
 It is from St. Mary's that many smaller mission churches began and went on to become their own parishes.
 Each step of the way through this history, the education and spiritual development of the parish children has been a top priority.

 Pastors, parents and parishioners have had a commitment to education from the start.
 Dating back to the first half of the nineteenth century, there were several attempts to establish parish schools.
 St. John's Academy, the Brothers' School, and St. Mary's Academy, while not parish schools, were all private Catholic schools with a very close association to St. Mary's and its pastors.
 When the Sisters of the Holy Cross opened St. Mary's Academy in 1869, the pastor made an agreement with the Sisters that they would also help fulfill the need for a free parish school.
 That same year, two Sisters started St. Mary's Catholic School-- a free school for all parish children.